cdktf/cdktf-provider-googlebeta/docs/googleComposerEnvironment.go.md

 - *Type:* *string

+The name of the cluster's secondary range used to allocate IP addresses to pods.

+Specify either cluster_secondary_range_name or cluster_ipv4_cidr_block but not both.
+For Cloud Composer environments in versions composer-1.*.*-airflow-*.*.*, this field is applicable only when use_ip_aliases is true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_composer_environment#cluster_secondary_range_name GoogleComposerEnvironment#cluster_secondary_range_name}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_composer_environment#cluster_secondary_range_name GoogleComposerEnvironment#cluster_secondary_range_name}

 ---